-In their Bachelor years, students learn about the fundamentals on which all areas of Earth System Science are based: mathematics, chemistry, physics and biology.
-Various application fields within Earth (System) Science are explored and a focus area is selected for the final semesters and the Bachelor thesis.
+In their Bachelor years, students learn about the fundamentals on which all areas of Earth System Science are based: mathematics, chemistry, physics, biology, geology and geography.
+Various application fields within Earth System Science are explored and a focus area is selected for the final semesters and the Bachelor thesis.
 This curriculum consists largely of compulsory modules.

 In the Master phase, students have a lot of flexibility to design their own study.
 This freedom requires responsibility, motivation and independence.
-These assets are valuable, even critical, in your future career and make that Earth System Scientists have a unique profile of interdisciplinary and independent thinking and working.
+These assets are valuable, even critical, in your future career and contribute to the unique profile of interdisciplinary and independent thinking and working of Earth System Scientists.
 Teachers help and support you in designing and successfully completing your personal MSc program.